← All resources

 The practical upside for your team

 In the filter-based world, prospecting is a bottleneck.
 You need someone to maintain segmentation, rebuild lists, configure filters, keep things updated.
-It's administrative work done by someone technical.
+It's administrative work.

 In the natural language + signal synthesis world, prospecting is a continuous system.
 You define what you're looking for once.
 The system finds it.
 You respond to what it surfaces.